 Dream Sitch is a new collaborative project featuring Michael Nau (Cotton Jones, Page France) and Seth Kauffman (Floating Action).
 Given the circumstances of the pandemic and having to work remotely, it is exactly what these guys did in a matter of 10 days when it came to creating this album.
 When you listen to it, you will find it hard to believe that this album was crafted in that style.

 I sure hope that this is not the last that the public sees of Dream Sitch.
-This album provides some strongly-written songs with tight arrangements that take the listener on this synth-driven trip; a definite escape needed from this crazy times.
+This album provides some strongly written songs with tight arrangements that take the listener on this synth-driven trip; a definite escape needed from these crazy times.

 Dig this article?
-Check out the full archives of The Record Spinner, by Dylan Peggin, here: https://vinylwritermusic.com/the-record-spinner-archives/
+Check out the full archives of Open Your Ears here: https://vinylwritermusic.com/open-your-ears-archives/